wooorm/wooorm.github.io/readme.md

 ## Build

-To build the site, create a `.env` file with the following tokens, from GitHub, OpenCollective, Last.fm, Trakt.tv, and The Movie DB.
+To build the site, create a `.env` file with the following tokens, from GitHub (note: it needs `user:*` and `admin:org` scopes), OpenCollective, Last.fm, Trakt.tv, and The Movie DB.

 ```ini
 GH_TOKEN=123123123